 Seiko Epson is structured as a company with an Audit & Supervisory Committee.
 It has a Board of Directors, an Audit & Supervisory Committee, and financial auditors.
-It has also voluntarily established an advisory committee for matters such as the Director nomination and compensation.
+It has also voluntarily established a discretionary deliberative body for matters such as Director nomination and compensation.